Sleepy Hollow Recognized as a Firewise USA Community!

-DRAFT WILDFIRE HAZARD & WILDLAND URBAN INTERFACE (WUI) AREA ASSESSMENT AND REPORT
+WILDFIRE HAZARD & WILDLAND URBAN INTERFACE (WUI) AREA ASSESSMENT AND REPORT

 Highlights include: Comprehensive Risk and Hazard Assessment, Wildfire Preparedness and Planning, Public Education, Evacuation Preparation, Vegetation Management and Reducing Structural Ignitability.
 We strongly encourage all Sleepy Hollow residents to review this comprehensive report.

 Sleepy Hollow Fire Protection District (SHFPD) in 2015 approved a planning project as the first step to our District obtaining certification as a Firewise® community.
 The National Fire Protection Association’s Firewise® USA Program helps individuals to take responsibility for preparing their homes from the risk of wildfire.
 Firewise® communities are not only safer, but residents often see a significant reduction in the cost of homeowner’s insurance.

 When the planning was completed in early 2016, we began to implement its recommendations.
 Current and future projects will exceed the Firewise® certification requirements by taking a more comprehensive approach to public safety in our community.
 The key components of the plan are as follows:

 Apply for Firewise® certification (COMPLETE).

 Develop a community wildfire hazard risk assessment (COMPLETE).